Learning Set Functions that are Sparse in Non-Orthogonal Fourier Bases: Fourier Transforms for Set Functions

-\mypar{Fourier transform and convolution theorem} The Fourier transform (FT) simultaneously dia\-gonalizes all filters.
+\mypar{Fourier transform and convolution theorem} The Fourier transform (FT) simultaneously dia\-gonalizes all filters, i.e., the matrix $F H F^{-1}$ is diagonal for all filter matrices $H$, where $F$ denotes the matrix form of the Fourier transform.
 Thus, different definitions of set shifts yield different notions of Fourier transform.
-For the shift chosen above the Fourier transform of $s$ takes the form \begin{linenomath*} \end{linenomath*} with the inverse \begin{linenomath*} \end{linenomath*} As a consequence we obtain the convolution theorem \begin{linenomath*} \end{linenomath*} Interestingly, $\overline{h}$ (the so-called frequency response) is computed differently than $\widehat{s}$, namely as \begin{linenomath*} \end{linenomath*}
+For the shift in \eqref{eq:shift4} the Fourier transform of $s$ takes the form